Some of the most popular TVs in the world are manufactured by the Chinese company Hisense.

-2. Turn off the auto-off feature. | The next thing you need to do is remove the auto-off function on your TV by selecting a different menu option.
-Usually, the “General” section is where you’ll find the option. |
+2. Turn off the auto-off feature. | The next step is to deactivate the auto-off function on your TV by choosing an alternative menu item, typically found under the “General” category. |

-3. Disable the sleep timer setting. | Your Hisense TV can be configured with a sleep timer to turn off after a predetermined amount of time.
-To access the setting, open the TV’s menu and seek at the “Timer” menu item.
-In this case, you should select the sleep timer and set the time for your TV to turn off automatically. |
+3. Disable the sleep timer setting. | Your Hisense TV might be set with a sleep timer that causes it to turn off after a set duration.
+To adjust this setting, navigate to the “Timer” section in the menu, where you can modify the sleep timer and schedule your TV to shut down automatically. |

-4. Operating System Update | If you’re using a smart TV, you might want to upgrade your operating system.
-The easiest place to start is in the settings section of your TV’s HDMI-CVI screen. |
+4. Operating System Update | If your Hisense is a smart TV, consider updating your operating system.
+Start this process via the settings menu on your TV’s HDMI-CVI screen. |

-5. Restart your Hisense television. | By removing the power cord, disconnecting all other electronics, and then reconnecting the device.
-After that, switch the TV off and back on again to check if the problem still exists. |
+5. Restart your Hisense television. | Disconnect the power cord, unplug all connected devices, and then reconnect everything.
+Afterwards, power the TV off and on to see if it resolves the issue. |

-6. Examine the Power Cables | If the power cords are installed incorrectly, your Hisense TV can start shutting off on its own.
-Make that the cords are properly connected to the power source and that both ends are firmly plugged in. |
+6. Examine the Power Cables | Incorrectly installed power cords can lead to your Hisense TV turning off unexpectedly.
+Ensure that the cables are correctly connected to the power source and that both ends are securely plugged in. |

 Continue reading to find out what you can do if your Hisense TV keeps going off on its own.